wren4777/mwunixlauncher/README.md

 ##Need for Speed Most Wanted Launcher for UNIX-Like Operating Systems

+###WARNING: WINE 1.6.2 or lower is needed to run the game.
+If you are using Ubuntu 14.10 or above (including deriatives), you need to manually install WINE 1.62 using PlayOnLinux.

 ###Description:

 This project aims to provide a simple launcher to run NFS: MW on UNIX-Like operating systems.
 It is part of the NFS: MW 1.4